serhanco07/Game/README.md

-# This is my first graphical game.
+# run maingamerunner to play the game.